galantelab/fredy/README.md

 `<output-path>` is the output directory.
 Ex.: `$PWD/output/`

-`<pfammodel-file>` is a .hmm inside `/home/freddie/pfammodel/`.
-Ex.: `/home/freddie/pfammodel/Pfam-A.hmm`
+`<pfammodel-file>` is a .hmm inside `/home/fredy/pfammodel/`.
+Ex.: `/home/fredy/pfammodel/Pfam-A.hmm`

 ### Expression
-The FREDDIE's “expression” subcommand quantifies all the transcriptomes assembled by the StringTie2's “expression” function.
+The FREDY's “expression” subcommand quantifies all the transcriptomes assembled by the StringTie2's “expression” function.
 The expression results, in TPM (transcript per million) per transcript per sample, are made available as a TSV file.

 OPTIONS: